 There are plenty of local garages throughout the UK that offer air-con refill services

-If you can’t find a recommendation from a friend or via local Facebook group, head over to Halfords or Kwik Fit and check if they have a garage near you.
-Their prices are competitive and service is usually very good.
+If you can’t find a recommendation from a friend or via a local Facebook group, head over to Halfords or Kwik Fit and check if they have a garage near you.
+Their prices are competitive and their service is usually very good.

 It takes around 15 – 20 minutes for a professional to check and then recharge the air con unit in a typical car.

 Does Using Air Con Consume More Fuel Than Opening The Windows?

 As you’re probably aware, opening the car windows creates more drag on the car.
 To maintain the desired speed, more throttle is required and this consumes more fuel, which is bad for the environment.

 Did you know that opening all the windows in a car can increase fuel consumption by up to 20%?